AXYS-Cyber/SafariPrivateHistoryParsers/README.md

 # SafariPrivateHistoryParsers
-Grab blobs from SafariTabs.db and get history data stored in the local bookmarks.local_attributes blobs data.
+Grabs BLOBs from SafariTabs.db to get history data stored in the local bookmarks.local_attributes, which stores BPlists as BLOB data.